bvdlingen/solus-linux-scripts/minicom-on-solus.md

+# warning: Minicom is no longer actively developed and maintained, that's why no package is available
+## Solus development team recommends using screen or picocom

-# minicom on Solus
+## minicom on Solus

 ### a quick how-to and some notes
-warning: Minicom is no longer actively developed and maintained, that's why no package is available Solus development team recommends using screen or picocom

 ## install from source

 1. ```sudo su```